[Investigation] Who cares about EU sanctions on Crimea anyway?

 Dombrovskis' unit has 14 staff.

-The due process on sharing information on sanctions violations is not written down anywhere.
+The due process on sharing tip-offs is not written down anywhere.

 And the commission gets meta-data only from EU capitals, instead of hard facts.